readytensor/rt_forecasting_benchmark/README.md

 ## List of Models and their URLS

+The following table lists the 43 forecasting models included in the published benchmark results, along with their respective categories, model names, and repository URLs.
+These models are implemented in various libraries and frameworks, including Darts, NumPy, GluonTS, MLForecast, Skforecast, Scikit-Learn, NeuralForecast, and PyTorch.
+The repository URLs provide access to the source code and documentation for each model, enabling users to explore and implement these models in their own forecasting tasks.

 | category                       | model_name                                             | repo_url                                                                         |
 | ------------------------------ | ------------------------------------------------------ | -------------------------------------------------------------------------------- |
 | naïve (baseline)               | Naive Seasonal Forecaster in Darts                     | https://github.com/readytensor/rt_forecasting_darts_naive_seasonal               |